Shrivastava-1/Jarvis/README.md

 <h1>🧠 Jarvis - Your Voice Assistant</h1>
 <p>Jarvis is a basic voice assistant built using Python.
-It can recognize your voice commands and perform tasks like searching Wikipedia, opening websites, telling the current time, and more.</p>
+It can recognize your voice commands and perform tasks like searching Wikipedia, opening websites, telling the current time.</p>

 <h2>🔧 Feature's</h2>
 <ul>